 Information for people needing help with energy bills.

-As energy costs have risen recently, more people are struggling to pay their energy bills, and an increasing number of us are worried about energy bills.
+As energy costs remain high, more people are struggling to pay their energy bills, and an increasing number of us are worried about energy bills.
 We’ve put together some advice on what to do if you’re worried about rising energy bills.